KoljaB/RealtimeSTT/docs/transcription-engines.md

 return `TranscriptionResult`.
 Pass user-owned engines with `transcription_executor` and, when needed, `realtime_transcription_executor`.
-See [custom-transcription-engines.md](custom-transcription-engines.md) for the public base class and minimal examples.
+See [custom-transcription-engines.md](custom-transcription-engines.md) for the public base class, executor integration, streaming sessions, packaging notes, and contribution checklist.

 Engines contributed to RealtimeSTT itself should live under `RealtimeSTT.transcription_engines` and be added to